Today I needed a Java method to remove all the blank characters from a

 Note that there is a blank space between the first set of double quotes in that line, and there is no space between the second set of quotes.

-replaceAll method takes is really a regex, you can probably remove much more complicated string patterns using this technique, but I don't have that need currently, so I didn't try it.
-Off the top of my head, and not even typing this following code into a compiler, this next piece of Java source code should return a new
+replaceAll method takes a regex, you can probably replace much more complicated string patterns using this technique, but I don’t have that need currently, so I didn’t try it.
+As a quick example, off the top of my head, and not even typing this following code into a compiler, this next piece of Java source code should return a new

 String with all whitespace characters removed: